 Basically, keep an eye out for Face Unlock and Screen Unlock in the battery usage menu we mentioned earlier.
 If they’re using too much juice, try a different unlock method.

 OnePlus’ latest phone doesn’t have an always-on display like a lot of the competition, but there’s a similar feature known as Lift.
 When you “lift” up the phone the screen will turn on to show you notifications and such.
 It’s helpful, but it can also go off when it shouldn’t, or inside a pocket.
 Try disabling that option.

 Then, in the near future, we believe an update will add the “Always-On Display” and you’ll want to disable that too.
 Well, if you need better battery life, of course.

 Screen Brightness & Sleep Time

-Every little bit helps, and two big ones are screen brightness and the sleep timer.
+Every little bit helps, and two things you can easily change are screen brightness and sleep timers.
 With a huge 6.41-inch AMOLED screen, you’ll want to pay a lot of attention to both of these.
 The average person checks their phone over 140 times a day, usually just to see the time or check a notification.
 This adds up throughout a day and can really lower battery life.

 Make sure you hit the power/sleep button when you’re done using the phone, so the screen isn’t just turned on for no reason.
 Most people just set the phone down when they’re done, and the screen stays on wasting precious juice.
 Often for 1-2 minutes EVERY single time.
 That’s 140+ minutes a day of wasted battery.
-You can adjust the “sleep timer” so it shuts off faster.
+This is known as the “sleep timer” and we can cut that drain by 50%.
 We also recommend keeping the screen brightness at an average level.